asesma-org/ASESMA2023/README.md

 Website of the event: https://indico.ictp.it/event/10181/overview

-This is a tutorial for calculations based on density-functional theory (DFT) using the open-source [Quantum ESPRESSO distribution](https://www.quantum-espresso.org/) (QE) [1,2], Yambo, TBPW, ...
+This is a tutorial for calculations based on density-functional theory (DFT) using the open-source [Quantum ESPRESSO distribution](https://www.quantum-espresso.org/) (QE) [1,2], Yambo, and others.

 In each subfolder you will find a file README.md with the basic instructions on how to run the exercises.
 A more detailed description of the content of the exercises is given in the PDF file containing the slides that the lecturers will present during the hands-on sessions.
 All the pseudopotential files needed to run the exercises can be found in the ```files``` folder.